-The cost of the signs was between £200 and £400.
+The cost of the signs was between £973 and £1117.17.
 LCC have said that they must install the new signs and for this the cost was

 There is a budget of £2500 for these improved boundary signs.
-RESOLVED to appoint to carry out the work.
+RESOLVED to appoint Moorlan to carry out the work for £1111.17, ‘bubble top’ design.
+Further resolved RJ action – write to LCC and CC James Poland County Cllr.
+Stating disappointment at prices and request breakdown justification of costs.

 20/122 LCC cutting of grass verges/wildflower areas.

 The Clerk confirmed that LCC have been in touch regarding the Wildflower verge scheme for 2021/22.
 The scheme offers Parish councils the opportunity to turn urban roadside verges into dedicated wildflower verges.
 They are joining forces with the BLUE campaign to promote rewilding urban verges.
 All participants will be given a blue heart symbol which will be staked in the ground to help communicate to residents that rewilding is in process.
 Applications should be submitted by 27th November 2020.
+Resolved Cllr.
+Cannon to action consultation and application response.

 20/123 LCC – consider taking part in the Snow Warden scheme.

 LCC are again launching this scheme and Parish councils are invited to take part.
 It is intended to provide local treatment of key footways during periods of prolonged snow and ice.
 We currently have our Caretaker who has previously carried out this duty and carried out the required training.
 LCC make a contribution of £6.89 per hour worked.
 Key areas have also previously been agreed.
 RESOLVED to again take part in this scheme.
+Cllr.
+Malpus proposed, Cllr.
+Webbon seconded.
+One against, all others in favour, motion carried.

 20/124 Greener Goscote to take over the planting and maintenance of our driveway beds.

 The Chairman confirmed that this request has previously been made by other organisations on our village.
+After some discussion, resolved, Cllr.
+Malpus proposed EGPC retain ownership and Greener Goscote take responsibility for planting, weeding, soil quality, and watering.
+With the caveat that the working party arrangement be reviewed on a six months basis.
+Cllr Webbon seconded.
+Cllr Nelson amended with a request that plants be FOC.
+All seemed in favour.

 20/125 To arrange a date to consider next years’ precept.

 RESOLVED that the finance committee meet (less than 6) on a Friday afternoon in the village hall.
 This was agreed and will be held on Friday November 20th at 1.30pm for consideration at our December meeting.
-Should any Councillors wish to suggest any items for next year’s budget, please submit in writing to the Clerk.
+Cllr.
+Malpus stated that should any Councillors wish to suggest any items for next year’s budget, please submit in writing to the Clerk prior to meeting date.
+Cllr Malpus proposed, Cllr Nelson seconded, resolved with no objections.

 20/126 To arrange employee appraisals.